How Do I Know that My Treatment Is Working?

-“I ask a patient if they’ve had any new symptoms in the past year, if any symptoms have worsened, or is there anything they could do a year ago that they can’t do now,” says Dr. Saud Sadiq, research director at Tisch MS Center in New York City.
+“I ask a patient if they’ve had any new symptoms in the past year, if any symptoms have worsened, or is there anything they could do a year ago that they can’t do now,” says Dr. Saud Sadiq, Director at Tisch MS Center in New York City.
 “If the doctor sees no change in your mental status or muscle strength, he may also order an MRI, which will tell him whether there are new lesions on the brain or spinal cord, or evidence of disease progression.
 If there’s nothing new in your symptoms, examination, or MRI, then the treatment is working.”

-“But even patients who are doing well might need more aggressive treatment,” says Dr. Karen Blitz-Shabbir, director of the North Shore/LIJ MS Care Center.
+“But even patients who are doing well might need more aggressive treatment,” says Dr. Karen Blitz-Shabbir, Director of the North Shore/LIJ MS Care Center.
 “If the MRI is active, the patient should be treated more aggressively, no matter how they feel.
 Just like cancer, which is treated aggressively to prevent it from spreading, MS can be a very bad disease, and aggressive treatment prevents further deterioration.
 Often patients are told they have a mild form of the disease and they can watch and wait, but the earlier MS is treated, the better patients do.”

 You need to realize that some medications don’t eliminate symptoms, but help to prevent new problems.
-Six months after taking a medication, patients are convinced it’s not working because it hasn’t reduced the weakness in their legs, for example, but it wasn’t mean to do that.
+Six months after taking a medication, patients are convinced it’s not working because it hasn’t reduced the weakness in their legs, for example, but it wasn’t meant to do that.
 It is working to prevent new symptoms.

 Yes, if you are suffering any reductions in functioning as a result of your MS. Physical therapy won’t change the course of your MS, but it may improve other factors such as fitness, mobility, and memory, and make you more independent.
-It can help strengthen muscles weakened by disuse and improve balance.
+It can help strengthen muscles weakened by disuse and improve balance as well.
 Occupational therapy improves independence in daily living.
 If you’re having problems with eating, dressing, or grooming, occupational therapists can help with coordination and strength and recommend equipment for your home or workplace to help with daily life.
 Speech therapy will help those who have problems speaking or swallowing.
 There is even cognitive rehabilitation to improve memory, attention, and problem solving, which may be affected by the loss of myelin in the brain.

-“Exercise has a lot of benefits for MS,” says Gabriel Pardo, M.D., director of the Oklahoma Medical Research Foundation Multiple Sclerosis Center of Excellence, “especially for management of fatigue.
-Patients think that working out will make them more tired, but the opposite is actually true.
+“Exercise has a lot of benefits for MS, especially for management of fatigue,” says Gabriel Pardo, M.D., Director of the Oklahoma Medical Research Foundation Multiple Sclerosis Center of Excellence.
+“Patients think that working out will make them more tired, but the opposite is actually true.
 In addition, when patients have issues withmuscle tone, spasticity, and ambulation, exercise will keep muscles limber and preserve strength.”

 Sometimes moving to a cooler climate can help.
 Some patients are sensitive to heat.
 Lots of diets have been put forth for MS, but none have proven effective or necessary.
 The only vitamin that has been proven to help is vitamin D. Of course, eating a healthy diet is good for everyone, including MS patients.

-Am I going to get worse?
+Am I Going to Get Worse?